yejiayu/go-computing-provider/README.md

 [HUB]
 ServerUrl = "https://orchestrator-api.swanchain.io"            # The Orchestrator's API address
-AccessToken = ""                                               # The Orchestrator's access token, Acquired from "https://orchestrator.swanchain.io"
+AccessToken = ""                                               # The Orchestrator's access token, Use the owner address Acquired from "https://orchestrator.swanchain.io"
 BalanceThreshold= 1                                            # The cp’s collateral balance threshold OrchestratorPk = "0x29eD49c8E973696D07E7927f748F6E5Eacd5516D"  # Orchestrator's public key, CP only accept the task from this Orchestrator
 VerifySign = true                                              # Verify that the task signature is from Orchestrator